seamlessaccess/origin-www/FAQ.md

 ### What is SeamlessAccess.org?

-SeamlessAccess.org is a service, based on the findings of the Resource Access for the 21st Century (RA21) initiative, designed to help foster a more streamlined online access experience when using scholarly collaboration tools, information resources, and shared research infrastructure.
+SeamlessAccess.org is a service, based on the findings of the Resource Access for the 21st Century ([RA21](https://ra21org)) initiative, designed to help foster a more streamlined online access experience when using scholarly collaboration tools, information resources, and shared research infrastructure.
 The service promotes digital authentication leveraging an existing single-sign-on infrastructure through one’s home institution, while maintaining an environment that protects personal data and privacy.

 ### How is SeamlessAccess.org governed?

 SeamlessAccess.org is committed to ensuring all stakeholders are represented in governance of the service.
 Current coalition members include representatives from [GÉANT](https://geant.org), [Internet2](https://internet2.edu), the National Information Standards Organization ([NISO](https://niso.org)), [ORCID](https://orcid.org), and the International Association of STM Publishers ([STM](https://stm-assoc.org)).
-Technical Steering includes individuals from
+Technical Steering includes individuals from GEANT, Internet2, OARnet, Stanford University, and Duke University

 ### How does SeamlessAccess.org take into account user privacy?